PyConPL/Book/2017/workshops/IPython_Robot_Prototyping/text.md

  - Tour of ROS tools with examples: Rviz, Rosbag, TF (transforms)

- - Wrapup: how to continue learning ROS, Q&A session
+ - Wrapup: how to continue learning ROS, Q`&`A session

 ## Is this for me?